-Attorney Fee Awards In Family Law Cases
+Attorney Fee Awards In Divorce and Other Family Law Cases

-By Orlando Divorce Attorney Eduardo J. Mejias
+By Orlando Divorce and Family Law Attorney Eduardo J. Mejias

 Most Common Reasons For Awarding Attorney Fees

 In Florida family law cases, generally litigants have actually received attorney fee awards for these three reasons: (1) their income is too low relative to the opposing spouse and to their attorney fees, (2) it is part of a contempt action or enforcement of a settlement, (3) it is a punishment for “vexatious litigation” on the part of the opposing litigant.

-Income Too Low Relative To Opposing Spouse And Affordability
+(1) Income Too Low Relative To Opposing Spouse And Affordability

-Contempt Actions And Enforcement Of Settlements
+(2) Contempt Actions And Enforcement Of Settlements

 A litigant that willfully defies a provision of a court order can be held in contempt of court.
 Most commonly, ex-spouse parents are subjected to motions for contempt for failing to pay court-ordered child support or alimony, or for refusing to adhere to a time-sharing schedule.
-If the family law court finds the offending party to actually be in contempt, it will almost certainly be ordered to reimburse the attorney fees paid by the party who filed that motion.
+If the family court judge finds the offending party to actually be in contempt, it will almost certainly be ordered to reimburse the attorney fees paid by the party who filed that motion.

 However, the trial court must tailor the attorney fee award in a way that reflects the offending party’s ability to pay.
 For example, if the attorney of the party filing the motion for contempt charged $1,500, but the offending party only has $1,000 in liquid funds, the latter must be given a reasonable amount of time to pay the award.

 Vexatious litigation is a form of frivolous or bad-faith legal maneuvers that do nothing more than to delay or antagonize.
 Of course, merely filing a motion that makes the opposing litigant or lawyer feel unpleasant falls short of this standard.
 As long as a pleading or motion contains some legal merit, the party making the motion will not be penalized simply for filing it, even if it is ultimately denied.
-Because a litigant’s conduct has to be truly outrageous to be considered vexatious, family law judges rarely award attorney’s fees on this basis.
+Since a litigant’s conduct has to be truly outrageous to be considered vexatious, family court judges rarely award attorney’s fees on this basis.